-- 1 cup extra-virgin olive oil
+1 cup extra-virgin olive oil

 Stovetop Rosemary Oil

-- Use a heavy pot that heats evenly.
+Use a heavy pot that heats evenly.
 Avoid aluminum and non-enameled cast iron.
 Place the rosemary in the pot and pour the oil over it.

 Strain into a clean, dry glass bottle or jar (it is not necessary to sterilize the bottle or jar for this recipe).
-Cover tightly and store in the refrigerator for 6 months.
+Cover tightly and store in the refrigerator, for up to 10 days.

 Slow Cooker Rosemary Oil